SamuRoj/AREP_Taller_3/README.md

   ![WATestStructure.png](src/main/resources/img/WATestStructure.png)

-- Example of request for a REST service defined with lambda:
+- Example of request for a REST service defined within the controllers:

     - It makes a request to an endpoint and asserts the answer it's the same as the one already defined.